Sugestionweb/sgw_whois/local/sgw_whois/README.md

-Note that the domain purchase operation through this module only places the order in Odoo, the domain is not really registered, only the order is generated It's up to you to register the domain in domain registrars.
+Note that the domain purchase operation through this module only places the order in Odoo, the domain is not really registered, only the order is generated It's up to you to register the domain manually in some domain registrar.

-Later, over time, the module may connect with one or more domain registrar APIs to really register the domain, but this still is in road map.

 ## Installation